Dixboi/Data-Engineering/README.md

 def add(number_1, number_2):
     '''
-    Add two numbers and return them as floats
+    Add two numbers and return them as float

+    Parameters
-    :param int/float: the first number
+    number_1: int/float - the first number
-    :param int/float: the second number
+    number_2: int/float - the second number

+    Return
-    :return float: the sum of the first and second number in float type
+    :float - the sum of the first and second number in float type

+    Example
     >>> add(4, 5)
     9.0
     '''